sagniksaha30/LIM_Project_CCAT/README.md

 lim is a python application designed to analytically compute various statistics of line intensity maps using a wide variety of models.
 It also contains functions to generate simulated intensity maps from peak-patch simulations provided by George Stein.
 This code is a work in progress, so it may change significantly and there may be undetected bugs.

+#Note
+This code was updated by Sagnik Saha so that it can be used to make predictions for CCAT.
+The code required a major modification, particularly in the line_obs.py file, in order to account for the units in which the instrument specifications are provided.
+The reference paper is :

+arXiv:2208.10634 [astro-ph.IM]

 ### Prerequisites

 lim requires several packages which should be familiar to astronomers working with python, including numpy, scipy, and astropy.
 It also makes substantial use of Francisco Villaescusa-Navarro's [pylians](https://github.com/franciscovillaescusa/Pylians) package, which can be download from github and installed along with its dependencies with the commands